We support U.S. and Canadian communities where we have a significant presence or business interest.

 - Support to organizations near our Corporate Headquarters communities (Federal Way, Tacoma, Seattle)

-- Selected, high-priority national initiatives directly related to the sustainability and
+- Selected, high-priority national or international initiatives directly related to the sustainability

 - Activities that provide a direct or tangible benefit to Weyerhaeuser or our employees